ibm-cloud-docs/openwhisk/prep.md

 Review [How do I package my Python app for deployment in {{site.data.keyword.openwhisk_short}}?](#how_to_package_python).

-### Packaging multiple Python files into a .zip file
+### Packaging multiple Python files into a compressed file
 {: #prep_python_pkg}

-Package Python code and dependent modules in a .zip file.
+Package Python code and dependent modules in a compressed file.
 In this example, the source file that contains the entry point is `__main__.py` and the helper modules are in a file called `helper.py`.

 Before you begin, [review the packages that are included with the Python runtime](/docs/openwhisk?topic=openwhisk-runtimes#openwhisk_ref_python_environments) to see whether a dependency of your app is already included with the runtime.
 If your dependency is not included, you must package it with your app.